 The first provider you need for a seamless checkout experience is an SSL certificate provider.
 Necessary to the safety and security required in online seamless checkout, installing SSL allows you to use https instead of http to protect customer data.
 With https, any information submitted through a form is encrypted.
 Otherwise, credit card information bounces from server to server through the web and hypothetically, can be read by anyone.

-Annual SSL certificates can be purchased through your hosting provider.
+Annual SSL certificates can be purchased through your hosting provider or through WebAssist.
 If you need to use the SSL certificate on more than one website or provide more stringent security features, the cost typically increases.

 The second provider necessary to seamless checkout is a payment gateway provider.
 Payment gateways enable internet merchants to accept online payments via credit card, debit card, and e-check.
-A merchant account and an SSL certificate is required for all of these payment providers.
+A merchant account and an SSL certificate is required for all of these payment providers with the exception of PayPal Payments Pro which does not need a merchant account.
 (Also see Seamless PayPal options section.)

 With any payment gateway option, we suggest that you also offer Express Checkout, PayPal's basic remote checkout.
 (See more in Remote PayPal options section.)
 You may be wondering why you would want to include PayPal payment buttons, even if you are signed up with Payflow Pro, Authorize.Net, and have your own merchant account.
 One reason is that PayPal's Express Checkout offers a quick and free sign up process with no monthly fees.
 But the biggest reason is that you can continue to serve customers who might not want to use a credit card or checking account.